Seregno

 Seregno ([seˈreɲɲo]; Seregn [seˈrɛɲ]) is a town and comune of the new Province of Monza and Brianza in the Italian region of Lombardy.
-Seregno received the honorary title of city with a presidential decree on 26 January 1979.
+Seregno received the honorary title of city by a presidential decree on 26 January 1979.

 It is served by Seregno railway station.

 Geography

-The city is located in the upper part of the Lombard plain, 10 km from Monza and only 20 km from Milan, capital of the Region.
-The current infrastructure system, with two longitudinal bisecting roads and a thick mesh of provincial and municipal roads and railways make Seregno also very close to all the major attractions of the area such as the lake districts, the Alps, the cities of Como, Lecco, Bergamo and Varese.
+The city is located in the upper part of the Lombard plain, 10 km from Monza, only 20 km from Milan, capital of the Region.
+The current infrastructure system, with two longitudinal bisecting roads and a thick mesh of provincial and municipal roads and railways also make Seregno very close to all the major attractions of the area such as the lake districts, the Alps, the cities of Como, Lecco, Bergamo and Varese.